 Our church believes in the power and importance of prayer.
-Prayer is the place of admitting our need, of adopting humility, and acknowledging our dependence upon God.
+Prayer is the place of admitting our need, of adopting humility and acknowledging our dependence upon God.
 Prayer is the exercise of faith and hope.
 Prayer is the privilege of touching the heart of the eternal.

 Second, there is something called the Prayer Chain.
-This was set up a few years ago and consists of members of our congregation willing to take time to pray when the chain is ‘activated’.
-We have received over 100 prayer requests since we started.
+This was set up a few years ago and consists of members of our congregation willing to take the time to pray when the chain is ‘activated’.
+We have received hundreds of prayer requests since we started.
 The chain exists to ensure that requests for prayer are responded to as quickly and earnestly as possible.
 Prayer requests can be concerns, needs, praises or thanksgivings for yourself, members of your family or friends.
 You may add your prayer request by contacting Gwen Bailey.
 Once your prayer request is received, Gwen will share it with the Prayer Chain.
 Feel free to submit as many prayer requests as you like.

 "Be anxious for nothing, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all comprehension, shall guard your hearts and your minds."
 Philippians 4:6,7

-Third, the Archbishops of Canterbury and York called for a week of prayer leading up to Pentecost this year.
+Third, the Archbishops of Canterbury and York called for a week of prayer leading up to Pentecost each year.
 All over Britain churches and congregations were called to pray for the renewal of God's people in our land.
 The hope is threefold:

 for all Christians to deepen their relationship with Jesus Christ;